What Are the Different Types of Pull Out Taps?

 Pull Out Spray Taps

 When it comes to what actually comes out of the spout of your tap, there are two types of pull out tap.
 The first is the spray tap.
 These often have multiple spray patterns - such as a normal aerated flow and a shower like spray - that can be changed by pressing a button on the pull out attachment.
 Spray taps are great for cleaning - whether that be dishes or your actual sink - and they come in all sorts of shapes and sizes, from the professional-style pull out taps to more discreet taps like the Clearwater Auriga pull out spray tap which is certainly one of our favourites.
-We also can’t overlook the stylish Crosswater Cucina Cook pull out spray tap or the Mayfair Miami tap with its eye-catching chrome and black finish.
+We also can’t overlook the stylish Crosswater Cucina Cook pull out spray tap or the Grohe Minta with its eye-catching chrome and black finish.
+Let's take a look at these beauties below.

 Pull Out Aerator Taps